18650 Battery vs 2x CR123A Batteries vs 3x AAA Batteries

 AAA batteries are cylindrical batteries with physical dimensions of (D x H) 10.5 x 44.5 mm, while nominal voltage and capacity depend on the exact battery chemistry, as given in the following comparison chart:

-Note: when somebody refers to "AAA battery", generally one refers to the non-rechargeable 1.5V AAA battery based on the zinc-carbon or more commonly alkaline chemistry.
+Note: when somebody refers to "AAA battery," generally one refers to the non-rechargeable 1.5V AAA battery based on the zinc-carbon or, more commonly, alkaline chemistry - alkaline batteries are much more common than zinc-common AAA batteries.

-Each of these chemistries has its own pros and cons - for more about these batteries, feel free to check our AAA Batteries - Size, Chemistry Types, and Replacements article.
+Each of these chemistries has its own pros and cons.
+For more information about these batteries, feel free to check our AAA Batteries - Size, Chemistry Types, and Replacements article.

 When comparing 18650, CR123A, and AAA batteries, it is very important to start with their physical dimensions: